Compliance with ABA Standard 310

 Certification of hours of work:

-For any semester in which a Society member wishes to elect to earn Moot Court credits, the President shall certify to the Registrar and to the Faculty Advisor of the Society that the student has performed substantive moot court work equal to at least 45 hours per credit.
-For the Moot Court Society President, the Faculty Advisor shall certify to the Registrar that the President has performed substantive Society work equal to at least 45 hours per credit.
+For any semester in which a Society member wishes to elect to earn Moot Court credits, the President shall certify to the Registrar and to the faculty adviser of the society that the student has performed substantive moot court work equal to at least 45 hours per credit.
+For the Moot Court Society president, the faculty adviser shall certify to the registrar that the president has performed substantive society work equal to at least 45 hours per credit.

 E. Independent Research